jeebonAI/frontend/dioxus-vs-flutter.md

 ## Conclusion

-Dioxus offers a compelling alternative to Flutter for the DJibon PACT application, particularly for rapid prototyping and development.
+Dioxus offers a compelling alternative to Flutter for the Jiboni PACT application, particularly for rapid prototyping and development.
 Its Rust-native approach, excellent hot-reloading capabilities, and seamless integration with SQLite make it an ideal choice for our project requirements.

 By leveraging Dioxus, we can achieve faster development cycles, easier testing, and a more unified codebase across platforms, while still maintaining the ability to create beautiful, responsive user interfaces.